GALLERY

 Remember: All the glaze-base taken off can be cleaned and used again

 To clean off the glaze-base you must have several scrubbing brushes with natural bristles and wooden frames.
 The more you use them, the more the bristles wear out, the stronger they become and the better they work, so keep them at varying stages of wear.
-The worn out ones are good to clean the back of tiles, on which there is a lot of thick glaze, this is a difficult part to clean because they are manufactured with protruding designs or trademarks which collect and holds the glaze-base.
+The worn out ones are good to clean the back of tiles, on which there is a lot of thick glaze.
+This is a difficult part to clean because the tiles are manufactured with protruding designs or trademarks which collect and hold the glaze-base.
 To finish the cleaning, use a brush with long hair, to take off the last of the white dust.

 Working Method